warpdotdev/docs/features/blocks.md

   * To unshare a Block: settings -> shared blocks
   * Currently the link is viewable to anyone who has it, but in the future, you will be able to restrict viewing permissions to specific Warp users or email domains.
   * This is the only action in the app that sends command information to our server.
 It is explicitly opt-in.
 Our privacy principle is that any data sharing is opt-in and under the control of the user, and you should be able to remove or export that data from our servers at any time.
 Read our privacy policy here for [more information](https://www.warp.dev/privacy).

+Similar actions are also supported when multiple blocks are selected.

 ![Block actions](../.gitbook/assets/blocks-actions.gif)